cal-cs184-student/sp23-proj-webpage-hiro/project1/project1.md

 Nyquist Theorem suggests that aliasing is an artifact from signal frequence exceeds Nyquist frequency (half the sampling frequency).
 Therefore, in order to reduce alicasing, we could either increase the sampling frequency (which, as a result, increases Nquist frequency) or reduce the signal frequency.

-However, as we are limited by the hardware we have, it would be difficult or costly to increase sampling frequency, therefore, it is more feasiable to reduce signal frequency.
+However, as we are limited by the hardware (i.e., the monitor we have) we have, it would be difficult or costly to increase sampling frequency.
+Therefore, it is more feasiable to reduce signal frequency.
 That is where supersampling comes in.

 Supersampling works similar to applying a 1-pixel box-blur to the `sqrt(sample_rate)` by `sqrt(sample_rate)` area.
 This way, the signal frequency would be reduced (as we blured the original image), thus reducing aliasing.